Two Day Classes:

 4.Rookie Course -

 This class is designed for new Firefighters and cadets.
 This course will help to prepare candidate to assist and on fire ground and at the station.
 Through classroom instruction and hands-on field training.
 Areas covered in this course will be brief history, organization, and common apparatus of the fire services.
-The propper care, use, and donning of personal Protective Equipment, including SCBA.
+The proper care, use, and donning of personal Protective Equipment, including SCBA.
 The course will also cover small tools, hose handling and ground ladders.

 Prerequisites: A good attitude and willingness to participate in classroom and field exercises is necessary Students will need to be clean shaven to meet NGPA 1500 and OSHA 1910.4 respiratory protection standards (29CFR)